locokit/locokit/docs/admin-manual/permissions.md

 For columns, each permission can be enhanced with a filter property.
 This filter property will limit the records available for the group.

 This filter will have an effect for all records operations (CRUD).
 For example, a group would be able to update a record only if :
-* it has the update permission on the table
+* it has the update permission on the table records
 * the record to be updated respect all group's filters defined on the table's columns

 ## on table_view